 Walcott's best form, however, has come from the wide-right position, precisely the reason why Wenger continues to deploy him there.
 Do not let his performance in Arsenal's 2-0 FA Cup third-round win over Tottenham fool you: No other side else is going to afford Arsenal that much space, especially at the Emirates Stadium.

-As for Lukas Podolski, he got his chance to start in a central position against Cardiff City on New Year's Day and had just a single shot in the entire game before being replaced by the eventual match-winner, Bendtner.
+As for Lukas Podolski, he got his chance to start in a central position against Cardiff City on New Year's Day and took only a single shot in the entire game before being replaced by the eventual match-winner, Bendtner.
 Moreover, having only ever completed 90 minutes twice for Arsenal, the German cannot be expected to be anything more than an impact player.

 The ability to attack crosses is imperative for Wenger's leading man.
 The Gunners average a whopping 21 crosses per league game this season, Mesut Ozil and Bacary Sagna regularly chipping in with over half of those between them.